Welcome fans of the pride of South Bend.

 He operates Custom & Classic Restorations which is a full-time business specializing in custom car building.

-His Starlight has been featured in NZV8 Magazine and discussed in the SDC Forum.
+His Starlight has been featured on-line in NZV8 Magazine and discussed in the Studebaker Drivers Club Forum.

-Thanks to Rtrev Halstead for sending the pictures to Bill Junge, to Bill Junge for forwarding the pictures to me, and to Diane Halstead for providing detailed information about Trev's car.
+Thanks to Trev Halstead for sending the pictures to Bill Junge, to Bill Junge for forwarding the pictures to me, and to Dianne Halstead for providing detailed information about Trev's car.

 If you own or once owned a Studebaker or related vehicle and would like to see your car as "Stude of the Month" or in the "Cool Studes" section, or if you have other pictures or material that you would like to contribute to this page, please e-mail me here.